meetbryce/unify/docs/INFORMATION_SCHEMA.md

 updated hourly).

 The generation of these reports should "pull" the dependent data through the system.
-That is, I should trace through the data sets used by the reports back ultimately to adapter tables, refresh the data from those adapters, then run any intermediate transformation steps, and then re-generate the report.
+That is, I should trace through the data sets used by the reports back ultimately to connector tables, refresh the data from those connectors, then run any intermediate transformation steps, and then re-generate the report.

 So I have: